dstenb/dawm/README.md

 The long-term goals of DAWM are:

-* To have as few dependencies as possible (Only standard C library and Xlib)
+* To have as few dependencies as possible (Should be compilable with only POSIX libraries and Xlib)
 * EWMH (NetWM) compliance
-* Xinerama support
+* (Optional) Xinerama support
+* (Optional) Xft support

 Installation
 ------------